raghavdeivachilai/Centralized-Multi-User-Concurrent-Bank-Account-Manager/Readme.md

 Server:

-The server receives queries from customersfor operations on accounts.
+The server receives queries from customers for operations on accounts.
 The server has following
 functionalities:
 Able to accept multiple concurrent customer requests (i.e., is multi- threaded)